afonzeca/arun/README.md

 }
 ```

-Now you can call Bosun with one, two, or three parameters...
+Now you can call Arun with one, two, or three parameters...

-If you type ./bosun table:create without parameters you will receive an automatic help... like this:
+If you type ./arun table:create without parameters you will receive an automatic help... like this:

 ```
-Bosun Microframework 0.2alpha - (C) 2018 by Angelo Fonzeca (Apache License 2.0)
+Arun Microframework 0.3-alpha - (C) 2018 by Angelo Fonzeca (Apache License 2.0)

 Table: Table creation